+The TLS_KEYPW contains the password used to decrypt the key database on clients using the Tivoli Directory Server LDAP library.
 If no TLS_KEYPW is specified, a stash file will be used if it exists.
 The stash file must have the same path as the file specified by TLS_KEY, but use a .sth file extension instead of .kdb, e.g. ldapkey.sth.
 The default ldapkey.kdb that ships with Tivoli Directory Server is encrypted with the password ssl_password.
-The gsk8capicmd utility can be used to manage the key database and create a stash file.
 This option is only supported by the Tivoli LDAP libraries.